Drain or Reclaim?

 Yet another option is a wastewater evaporator, which is extremely energy intensive and will produce waste in the form of sludge/solid that must still be trucked off-site.

-Integrating reverse osmosis and distillation/evaporation is the most economical way to truly achieve Zero Liquid Discharge, however, it is still extremely expensive.
+Integrating RO and distillation/evaporation is the most economical way to truly achieve Zero Liquid Discharge, however, it is still extremely expensive.
 These systems are most efficient when treating large volumes of water, which makes them the most suitable option for extremely large commercial/industrial operations.
-This means that most facilities need to take the approach of saving water by altering their growing methods to use as little water as possible, and then minimizing the volume to be shipped offsite for treatment.
+This means that most facilities need to take the approach of saving water by altering their growing methods to use as little water as possible, and then minimizing the volume to be shipped off site for treatment.

 What is the answer for facilities dealing with water volume usage limitations?